Mac Agent Installation

 When installed on a Mac running Mojave or later, the Mac Agent honors the Dark Mode settings where enabled on the computer.

-The enrollment dialog does not current display in 10.15 (Catalina).
+The enrollment dialog does not currently display in 10.15 (Catalina).